openid/authzen/interop/authzen-interop-website/docs/scenarios/todo-boxcarred/index.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Todo Application
+# Todo Boxcar Application

 This document lists the request and response payloads for each of the API requests in the Todo interop scenario.

 :::tip
 This is a copy of the payload document defined by the AuthZEN WG.
-The definitive document can be found [here](https://github.com/openid/authzen/blob/main/api/authorization-api-1_1.md).
+The definitive document can be found [here](https://hackmd.io/gNZBRoTfRgWh_PNM0y2wDA?view).
 :::

 ## Overview of the scenario